baranbasaran/Moradon/README.md

 - **Messaging**: Users can send private messages to each other.
 This can be used to discuss book exchanges, or simply to chat about shared interests.
 - **Timeline**: Each user has a personal timeline where they can post pictures or text.
 This is a great place to share thoughts on recent reads, post pictures of book covers, or discuss literary topics.

-We hope you enjoy using CheaperBook and we look forward to seeing you on the platform!
+We hope you enjoy using Moradon and we look forward to seeing you on the platform!

 ## Contact